geemus/notes/houston_foresight/raw/intro.md

 * Early H3 will likely broaden coalition by 'enrollment', reframing interpretation to include new social groups.
 * Where there is conflict between frames, some degree of amalgamation (adopting some elements) is likely to result within the successful frame.
 * Notes from class:
+  * How can timelines illustrate mindsets?
+  * How can we represent conflicting values and priorities?
+  * What does this highlight about current operating assumptions?
   * addressing overlapping waves of change and stability
   * both a timeline - moving forward in time - and a mindset map
   * Present assumptions (H1) become less fit for purpose over time in a context of dynamic change (H3), prompting turbulence and adaptive, creative actions (H2)